 Due to the complexities involved in accounting for the enactment of the Tax Reform, SAB 118 allowed us to record provisional amounts in earnings for the year ended December 31, 2017.
 In 2017 and the first nine months of 2018, we recorded provisional amounts for certain enactment-date effects of the Act by applying the guidance in SAB 118 because we had not yet completed our enactment-date accounting for these effects.
-SAB 118 provides that where reasonable estimates can be made, the provisional accounting should be based on such estimates and when no reasonable estimate can be made, the provisional accounting may be based on the tax law in effect before the Tax Reform.
-SAB 118 allowed a measurement period of up to one year from the enactment date to identify Tax Reform impacts.
+SAB 118 provides that where reasonable estimates can be made, the provisional accounting should be based on such estimates and when no reasonable estimate can be made, the provisional accounting should be based on such estimates and when no reasonable estimate can be made, the enactment date to identify Tax Reform impacts.
 As of the period ended December 31, 2018, we completed our analysis of the Tax Reform on our consolidated financial statements and recorded additional tax expense of \$814 primarily related to the one-time tax on deferred foreign earnings in the tax provision.
 Our accounting for the final income tax effects of the Tax Reform has been finalized and the measurement period under SAB 118 ended during the period ended December 31, 2018.
 Despite the completion of our accounting for the Tax Reform under SAB 118, many aspects of the law remain unclear and we expect ongoing guidance to be issued at both the federal and state levels.
 We will continue to monitor and assess the impact of any new developments.